KDE/kpublictransport/README.md

 The following Free Software/Open Data backend types are supported:
 * [Navitia](https://navitia.io).
 * [OpenTripPlanner](http://opentripplanner.org), in the REST, Digitransit and Entur variants.
+* [GBFS](https://github.com/NABSA/gbfs/) feeds for rental vehicles, such as provided by the [OpenBike](https://github.com/stadtulm/OpenBike/) bike rental system.
+* [accessibility.cloud](https://accessibility.cloud/) for realtime elevator/escalator status information.

 Additionally, a few proprietary/vendor-specific backends are supported too though.

-Configurations for more than 60 backend services can be found in 'src/lib/networks'.
+Configurations for about 70 backend services can be found in 'src/lib/networks'.
+Backend service configations follow the [Transport API Repository](https://github.com/public-transport/transport-apis/) format.

 ## License Compliance and Attribution